zhangsoledad/rfcs/rfcs/0016-verification/0016-verification.md

 Verification rules are split into three categories in CKB implementation. `Header Verification`,  `Block Verification` and `Transaction Verification`.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

+## Definition

 ## Specification

 1. Header Verification